TYPES OF CONTRIBUTIONS

 CONFLICT OF INTEREST

-All actors involved in the submission-review-publishing process (authors, co-authors, editorial board, and reviewers) must reveal any conflict (or possibility of) interest, including financial, personal, or institutional issues that can influence the evaluation-publishing process.
+All actors involved in the submission-review-publishing process (authors, editorial board, and reviewers) must reveal any conflict (or possibility of) interest, including financial, personal, or institutional issues that can influence the evaluation-publishing process.

 PEER-REVIEW SYSTEM